 It Happened Here

-It is a truism that Lower Manhattan has been America’s town square since its founding in 1524, even though its history is much deeper.
-Virtually every aspect of global, local and national significance can be in some manner traced to this Downtown stage.
-Some have been forgotten and some have been transformative in our culture and many have fallen between.
-This is both a project in urban archeology and a way of describing the city over time.
-It Happened Here captures the multiple and overlapping stories that are woven throughout our city’s life.
-It embraces America’s history as the museums, monuments and memorials that dot its streetscape do.
-It highlights many of the concerns, events and places that the people who lived, fought, worked and visited here thought were important at their moment in time.
+While New York’s Lower Manhattan is best known as a global financial center, it has been America’s town square since the founding of the city as New Amsterdam in 1624.
+Virtually every aspect of global, local, national, and local significance can be traced to this downtown stage in some manner.
+Some aspects have been long forgotten, some have been transformative to our culture, and many have fallen in between.
+It Happened Here captures the multiple and overlapping stories that have been woven throughout the 400-year life of New York.
+It embraces America’s history along with the museums, monuments, and memorials that dot its streetscape.
+It highlights the concerns, events, passions, and places that the people who lived, fought, worked, and visited here found important at their moment in time.

 It Happened Here seeks to excavate its many historical layers: from its inception as the precolonial Lenapehoking territory (once inhabited by the Munsee Lenape and Wappinger tribes), to the creation of New Amsterdam by the Dutch, to the establishment of the first free African settlement in North America, to the establishment of British control, to the gateway for immigration, to being the site of the American Revolution, to its present-day significance as the nation’s cultural and financial nerve-center.